Serving immediate needs. Supporting long-term solutions.

 Strong, self-sufficient Native American communities.

 Partnership With Native Americans is a 501 (c)(3) nonprofit organization committed to championing hope for a brighter future for Native Americans living on remote, isolated and impoverished reservations.
 Collaborating for nearly 30 years with our reservation partners, we provide consistent aid and services for Native Americans with the highest need in the U.S.

 Much of our work centers around material aid, educational support and community-based services.
 PWNA also connects outside resources directly to reservations through its distribution network and reservation partnerships.
 We care about quality of life for Native Americans and respect their self-determined goals for their tribes.

-The only Native-serving charity to work in hundreds of reservation communities year-round, our service area is concentrated in 9 priority states and encompasses Pine Ridge, Rosebud, Navajo and other high-need reservations.
+One of the largest Native American charities to work in Indian Country year-round, our service area is concentrated in 9 priority states and encompasses Pine Ridge, Rosebud, Navajo and other high-need reservations.
 Scholarships are offered nationwide to eligible Native students.

 More a Partnership Than a Charity

 PWNA has a strong network of hundreds of reservation programs (our Program Partners).
 We work through these partners to bring much-needed relief to 250,000 Native Americans each year.

 - PWNA partnerships reach into remote reservation communities that most Americans never see and most organizations cannot reach — whether due to geography, a need for reservation contacts or cultural competency, or a lack of information about specific needs.

 - We operate a highly efficient warehouse and distribution system that lets us truck about 5 million pounds of materials to our reservation partners each year.

 - PWNA’s reservation partners ensure goods make their way directly into the hands of the people who need them.